davadazaita/davadazaita/README.md

 ---

+<h3> They are the offspring of Ha-man and Ra-ma; this is the theory of evolution—they start out as tadpoles in the sea. </h3>

+---

 <h3> Due to the sovereign power of Adonai Tzevaot, they were prevented from evolving into a contradictory human form, instead living for billions of years on Earth—ranging from the ocean depths to the deep Arctic ice. </h3>

 ---